 Blueye is proud to assist in cutting massive costs while at the same time contributing to make the oil-industry a bit greener by reducing the use of large vessels.

-The Blueye Pro provides ultra-sharp images transferred to a tablet or a mobile device.
+The underwater drone's camera provides ultra-sharp images transferred to a tablet or a mobile device.
 At the same time, it is possible to share the inspection with a remote team at shore via Microsoft Teams.
 This feature makes it possible to discuss the drone footage live in a meeting during the inspection, even if some team members are not physically present.
-The platform manager at Kristin, Narve Aske, says that the drone does an excellent job, providing sharp and detailed videos that document the marine growth status.
+The platform manager at Kristin, Narve Aske, says that the underwater drone does an excellent job, providing sharp and detailed videos that document the marine growth status.
 Marine growth, or fouling, is a well-known problem for anyone with a boat or some structure under the water, and when it cumulates at certain places, it can cause a hazard for the platform safety.

 "Equinor saves one million NOK, every time we can spare the hire of a big offshore vessel for these types of inspections."
 Says Aske to Adressa.

 Now it is the state of the marine growth that will trigger when necessary to hire a vessel to clean.